ashton14/muttle-new/README.md

 ### Set up and seed the database

-Do the following to set up and seed the database:
+In the `backend` folder, do the following to set up and seed the database:

 ```bash
 yarn db:populate